 - Training & Development (MNGT 442) or Collective Bargaining & Industrial Relations (MNGT 408)

 Students can also choose a General Management track which contains 12 hours of Management Electives.

 USI's Business Professional Practice Program is a partnership between USI and employers which allow students to learn professional skills in the business environment while earning college credits.
 Junior and senior management majors are employed in part-time (internship) or full-time (co-op) positions in business.

-Information about these opportunities can be obtained through the Romain College of Business, Career Services or the Management Career Network.
+Information about these opportunities can be obtained through the Romain College of Business, Career Services and Internships or the Management Career Network.
 Students can also expand their knowledge of management by studying abroad for a semester in Europe, Asia or the Middle East.
-Information about these opportunities can be obtained through the College of Business or International Programs and Services.
+Information about these opportunities can be obtained through the Romain College of Business or International Programs and Services.